Ambergris Cay: Transport

 Ambergris Cay International Airport is located on the island.
 At 5700 ft, it is the longest privately held airstrip in the Caribbean.
 The flight time from the main airport in Turks and Caicos Islands, Providenciales International Airport (PLS), to Big Ambergris Cay is approximately 18 minutes.
 The size of the airport allows the residents and guests to fly into the island with private airplanes.
+As the island is privately owned and managed collectively, prior permission to visit is required.

 Wildlife

 Fauna

 The reefs are home to dolphins, tarpons, bonefish, turtles, conch, and Caribbean lobster.
 Reports from local fishermen indicate that green and hawksbill sea turtles nest on the island.

 The island is home to the native Turks and Caicos rock iguana (Cyclura carinata), which is critically endangered.
 The San Diego Zoo has an ongoing research study on the island's fauna.
 The island also provides habitat for the Silver Key anole (Anolis scriptus), the Caicos least gecko (Sphaerodactylus caicosensis), and the Turks and Caicos curly-tailed lizard (Leiocephalus psammodromus) The Caicos gecko (Aristelliger hechti) occurs on Little Ambergris Cay.